-CASE STUDIES IN RETAIL MANAGEMENT Course Code: MVRD-3326
+CASE STUDIES IN RETAIL MANAGEMENT COURSE CODE: MVRD-3326

-- CO1: Critically review written case studies and provide feasible action recommendations. - CO2: Apply a structured problem-solving process to real business situations in the retail industry. - CO3: Assess profitability and overall success of the retail industry through the analysis of cases. - CO4: Summarize the steps performed in the analysis of a given case in the form of a presentation to a Group of peers. - CO5: Demonstrate the ability to provide analysis and recommendations in the form of a written Case report.
+CO1: Critically review written case studies and provide feasible action recommendations.

+CO2: Apply a structured problem-solving process to real business situations in the retail industry.

+CO3: Assess profitability and overall success of the retail industry through the analysis of cases.

+CO4: Summarize the steps performed in the analysis of a given case in the form of a presentation to a Group of peers.
-MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER -III) Session: 2021-22

-CASE STUDIES IN RETAIL MANAGEMENT Course Code: MVRD-3326
+CASE STUDIES IN RETAIL MANAGEMENT COURSE CODE: MVRD-3326

+8 Hours/week

+L-T-P

-8 Hours/week Max Marks: 100 L-T-P Practical Marks: 80 0-0-4 CA: 20
+Practical Marks: 80

+CA: 20